Cucumber Quest

 Cucumber Quest is an adventure webcomic written and illustrated by Gigi D.G. since April 3, 2011.
 The comic features the character Cucumber and his sister Almond traveling across a fictional world in order to defeat the Nightmare Knight, meeting various friends and foes on the way.
-The childfriendly comic has multiple volumes in print thanks to crowdfunding.
+The child-friendly comic has multiple volumes in print thanks to crowdfunding.

 Plot and setting

 Sporting a "bright, candy-colored look" and featuring "adorably rendered" bunny people dressed in the style of food, Cucumber Quest tells the story of Cucumber, a young boy that simply wants to go to "magic school," but is forced into heroism as the magical land is in danger and his father is captured.
 Together with his more heroically-inclined sister Almond, the cowardly Sir Carrot and the energetic Princess Nautilus, Cucumber travels the fantasy world to collect signatures of the princesses of each of the six kingdoms of Dreamside, meeting various eccentric characters on the way.